joe7575/networks/README.md

 ### Test Nodes

-The file `test.lua` includes test nodes of each kind.
+The file `./test/test_power.lua` includes test nodes of each kind of power nodes.
 It can be used to play with the features and to study the use of `networks`.

 - [G] a generator, which provides 20 units of power every 2 s
 - [C] a consumer, which need 5 units of power every 2 s

-Both nodes can be turned on/off by right-clicking.

 - [S] a storage with 500 units capacity

+All three nodes can be turned on/off by right-clicking.

 - cable node for power transportation
 - junction node for power distribution
 - a power switch to turn on/off consumers